 "I always felt a little nervous asking for time off because I wasn't really sure if I was asking for too much – I didn't know what the norm was".
+Charlie Team Member

 This was a real kicker.
-We provided unlimited holiday to try and make sure everyone was always at their freshest.
+We provided unlimited holidays to try and make sure everyone was always at their freshest.
 The fact that it was causing so much anxiety was a big problem – if you're fretting every time you book a holiday, then you aren't relaxing properly.

 4) Unlimited doesn’t really mean unlimited

-Now this is the tricky part.
+Now, this was the tricky part.

-What ‘unlimited’ really means in this context is “we’re not counting”.
+What ‘unlimited’ really means in this context was “we’re not counting”.
 But using that word meant our team leads felt they had no grounds on which to deny holiday requests if that request went against the needs of the business.

 So...
-Could unlimited holiday work?
+Can unlimited holiday really work?

-I expect at least a few people reading this might be looking at this policy for their own company, or maybe learn how to run theirs better.
+I expect at least a few people reading this might be looking at this policy for their own company, or maybe learning how to run theirs better.
 So I guess their question is this: can unlimited holiday work?

-I can’t speak for every company out there – but for Charlie, I think the answer is no. We had a really good crack at unlimited holiday, and personally I’m not sure where else we could have taken it.
+I can’t speak for every company out there – but for Charlie, I think the answer is no. We had a really good crack at unlimited holiday, and personally, I’m not sure where else we could have taken it.